vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Pratima-kosha

-1990 Encyclopaedia of Indian Iconography, Volume Three, [by] S.K.
+1990 Encyclopaedia of Indian Iconography, Volume Three, [by] ṢK.
 Ramachandra Rao.
 Bangalore 1990.
 Kalpatharu Research Academy Publication.

 Priolkar, Anant Kakba

 1958 The Printing Press in India.
 Its beginnings and early development being a quartercentenary commemoration study (of the Advent of Printing in India in 1556).
-With a Foreword by Ch.d.
+With a Foreword by Cḥd.
 Deshmukh, and an historical essay on the Konkani Language by J.H. da Cunha Rivera, translated from the Portugese by Th.
 Lobo.
 Bombay.

 Proust, Marcel